icon-project/samples/hello_world/README.md

     @external(readonly=True)
     def hello(self) -> str:
-        Logger.info(f'Hello, world!', TAG)
+        Logger.info('Hello, world!', TAG)
         return "Hello"

     @payable
-    def fallback(self) -> None:
+    def fallback(self):
-        Logger.info(f'fallback is called', TAG)
+        Logger.info('fallback is called', TAG)
-        pass

     @external
-    def tokenFallback(self, _from: Address, _value: int, _data: bytes) -> None:
+    def tokenFallback(self, _from: Address, _value: int, _data: bytes):
-        Logger.info(f'tokenFallabck is called', TAG)
+        Logger.info('tokenFallabck is called', TAG)
-        pass
 ```

 `fallback` function is added to accept ICX. `fallback` function is executed when the contract receives a transaction request without `data` part.
-Not having `data` in the transaction request means no method name is specified.
+Not having `data` in the transaction means no method name is specified.
 In such case, `fallback` function is invoked if the function is provided.
 If `fallback` function is not given, the transaction will fail.

+ICX transfer request message does not have `data` part.
+So, the default behavior of any contract is rejecting incoming ICX.
+This design is to prevent any accidental ICX transfer to a contract.

-Only functions with `@payable` decorator are permitted to receive ICX coins, therefore, our `fallback` function should be also  `@payable`.
+Only functions with `@payable` decorator are permitted to receive ICX coins, therefore, our `fallback` function should be also  `@payable` because we want the contract receive ICX.
 You don't need to implement anything in the fallback function to handle the ICX transfer.
-Having payable fallback function declares that the contract accepts ICX coin transfer.
+Having payable fallback function declares that the contract is designed to accept ICX coin transfer.

 `tokenFallback` method is added to accept IRC2 tokens.
 The [IRC2](https://github.com/icon-project/IIPs/blob/master/IIPS/iip-2.md#token-fallback) standard mandates the `tokenFallback` method in the receiving SCORE.
 Token contact will call the `tokenFallback` funtion whenever it transfers  token to a contract address.